-- The staff member against whom the complaint is made, will be appraised of any allegation (or provided with a findings report) and be given a reasonable period to respond to the allegations - Until the staff member responds to the allegations, he/she may be suspended from duties on full pay - Once the staff member has responded (or failed to respond within the agreed time period), the Headmaster (or appropriate delegate) will complete the investigation taking these responses into account, prior to any decision being made
+- The staff member against whom the complaint is made, will be notified of any allegation (and/or provided with a copy of a report containing the findings of an investigation into their conduct) and given a reasonable period of time to respond to the allegations. - During the period in which a staff member is being given time to respond to allegations made against them he/she may be suspended from duties on full pay. - Once the staff member has responded (or failed to respond within the specified and reasonable time period), the Headmaster (or appropriate delegate) will complete the investigation taking these responses into account, prior to any decision being made.